Orfino in Clearwater County, Idaho — The American West (Mountains)

 Lawrence Judd knew John Cattron as an old family friend.
 Lawrence wrote him, who lived in California, about getting permission for the community of Fraser to make a ball field and picnic area here.
 John Cattron wrote back, giving Lawrence and the community the O.K. to do so.
 The ball field and picnic area became a reality in the spring of 1934, with work done by the community.

 Lawrence Judd, a Clearwater County Commissioner, led the way to purchase this 10 acres for a Clearwater County Park.
 The idea was to preserve this area, so that it would remain a permanent park for the people.
-In the transaction the John Cattron homestead, the County got the deed for 10 acres, for Fraser Park on June, 17, 1942.
+In the

-Lawrence Judd was the main instigator and promoter of the creation of this Clearwater
+Lawrence Judd was the main instigator and promoter of the creation of this Clearwater County Park.

 Location.
 46° 23.16′ N, 116° 2.826′ W. Marker is in Orfino, Idaho, in Clearwater County.
 Marker can be reached from State Highway 11 near Fraser Cemetery Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Orofino ID 83544, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Fraser (about 700 feet away, measured in a direct line); "Handsome Small Prairie" (approx. 4.6 miles away); Weippe Prairie (approx. 4.6 miles away); Lewis and Clark (approx. 4.6 miles away); First Contact Between Two Cultures (approx. 5.1 miles away); Gold Rush Ferry (approx. 6.2 miles away); Gold Rush Historic Byway (approx. 6.2 miles away); Corps of Discovery (approx. 6.4 miles away).